 The funeral director will also provide you with the necessary facilities when it comes to the viewing of the deceased, and they will deal with whatever paperwork is required.
 Aside from this, the funeral director can be responsible for placing notices of death online or in local or national publications.

 During the funeral

 During the funeral, the funeral director is responsible for making sure that your requests and the requests of the deceased are followed in the arrangements.
-For instance, if the deceased wished to go through cremation, the funeral director will arrange the cremation services.
+For instance, cremations are sometimes considered.
+If the deceased wished to go through cremation, the funeral director will arrange the cremation services.
 This means that a funeral director must have access to a cremation provider that can take care of this procedure.
 They can also arrange any requests regarding music or other tributes, and they can make arrangements for the vehicles used for the funeral as well as catering in any venue of your choosing.

 Additionally, the funeral director can take charge of floral arrangements, and they can be responsible for providing you with various coffin or casket options based on your budget, requirements, and preference.
 There is one more important role filled by the funeral director during the funeral – that of accepting and collecting donations on your behalf, be it face to face or online.

 Once the funeral is over